 What is the best natural stone for a kitchen?

 Natural stone is a wonderful material to choose for your refitted kitchen worktop.
-Indeed, this choice of kitchen surface is often top of the list when it comes to clients describing their dream kitchen.
-The low maintenance, cool, elegant features make natural stones inimitable and exclusive.
-But how do you decide which natural stone is right for you kitchen?
-The differences between the likes of granite, marble and limestone may seem subtle at first glance.
-However, when you are in the process of creating your perfect kitchen, they mean a great deal.
+Opting for natural stone for a kitchen is often a top priority for clients describing their dream space.
+The low maintenance, cool, and elegant features make natural stones inimitable and exclusive.
+But how do you decide which natural stone is right for your kitchen?
+The differences between granite, marble, and limestone may seem subtle at first glance; however, when creating your perfect kitchen, these nuances mean a great deal.

 Why natural?

-So, why go for natural stone in the first place?
-It has to be said that the benefits of engineered stones like quartz and dekton are considerable.
-The surfaces are stylish, cool to the touch and durable almost to indestructibility.
-Despite this, though, for some designs only natural is right.
+So, why go for natural stone for kitchen in the first place?
+It has to be said that the benefits of engineered stones like quartz and Dekton are considerable.
+The surfaces are stylish, cool to the touch and durable, almost indestructible.
+Despite this, though, for some designs, only natural is right.
 Only naturally mined stones offer uniqueness of character.
 These varieties, which are mined all around the globe, mean that a range of natural colours, graining and costs are available.

 The Stones